davidmreed/davidmreed.github.io/_drafts/circleci-sfdx.md

               keys:
                   - sfdx-version-41-local

 The caching structure is one area where you may wish to make changes.
 We're using a constant cache key, `sfdx-version-41-local`, to force CircleCI to retain SFDX version 41.
 SFDX's `force:apex:test:run` semantics are documented to be changing after version 41, and we don't want our CI flow to suddenly break because Node installed a newer version of SFDX.
-Your project may demand a more sophisticated caching strategy.
+Your project may demand a more sophisticated caching strategy, particularly if you have other dependencies.

-## Installing SFDX
+### Installing SFDX

           - run:
               name: Install Salesforce DX